abrahamagc/RedFly/README.md

 # RedFly
-[Windows] Copy folders excluding certain folders like "output", "checkpoints" where models are stored.
-Say you want to copy comfyui without the models

-# Red Fly Backup Tool

 Red Fly Backup Tool is a simple and user-friendly application to create backups of your folders while excluding specified subfolders.
-This tool provides an intuitive graphical user interface (GUI) to select the parent folder, set a prefix name, and specify folders to exclude from the backup.
+This tool provides an simple graphical user interface (GUI) to select the parent folder, set a prefix name, and specify folders to exclude from the backup.
+I created it to create abackups of entire applicatins with their configs while ignoring very large LLM model files (example: stable diffusion - automatic111 and comfyUI Apps).
+This helps me to revert back easily to old baseline due to some corruption in folder. (note apps like ComfyUI and Automatic111 we do not checkin to GitHub)

 ## Features